overwolf/overwolf.github.io/docs/start/creating-demo-app.md

 ## create demo app from scrarch

+Learn how to develop apps in just few steps.

 1. Create a folder, name it whatever you like.

 2. Create a file named "manifest.json" in that folder.